Person ID (PID)

 - Summer Groups

 - UNC Retirees

-Only HR Representatives can access and enter anyone into the Affiliate system.
+Only HR Representatives can access and enter anyone into the Affiliate Request or ePAR systems.
 If you are an HR Representative and do not have access to the system or your department, please contact the Office of Human Resources for assistance.

 Retirees and Emeritus Faculty must go through HR Benefits.

-Other Affiliates cannot authorize themselves; they must have a UNC-Chapel Hill sponsor.
+Affiliates cannot authorize themselves; they must have a UNC-Chapel Hill sponsor.
 Please be aware that PID processing can take up to two business days.
-Please fill out the form below and give it to your departmental HR Representative for entry into the Connect Carolina Affiliate ePAR Form.
+Please fill out the form below and give it to your departmental HR Representative for entry into the Affiliate Request or ePAR system*.

-After approval has been received by the HR Representative, the Other Affiliate can create an Onyen at the Onyen Services website.
+After approval has been received by the HR Representative, the Affiliate can create an Onyen on the requested start date at the Onyen Services website.

 Frequently Asked Questions

 If you need to change your name or add/update a SSN, please fill out the Name/SSN Change Form and submit, with the appropriate documentation, to the relevant office.

 For all other changes please contact the PID Office for more information so that we can direct you in the correct procedure.